History of Deer Park

 Deer Park Continues to Thrive

-Deer Park celebrated its 100th birthday in February of 1992.
+Deer Park celebrated its 125th birthday in 2017.
 Today, Deer Park has approximately 10,000 homes and more than 32,100 residents, a city hall, a school district with 15 campuses, a library, a community theater, a municipal court building, 3 fire stations, numerous parks and recreational facilities, state-of-the-art water and sewer processing facilities, a post office, several hotels, railroad, and numerous major industrial facilities, as well as several smaller light industrial companies.